zagozagoo/zagozagoo/README.md

 °˖✧˖° learning python and C

-˖°✧°˖ email: vivizago4884@gmail.com

-˗ˏˋ ꒰ ♡ ꒱ ˎˊ˗ fun fact: my first name is Vitória and I'm Brazilian!!
+˖°✧°˖ fun fact: my first name is Vitória and I'm Brazilian!!